StackmateNetwork/the-stackmate/README.md

 All our software is FOSS.
 Feel free to do as you please with it.

-Before forking, we urge you to start a conversation with us and contribute, no matter how blunt your message, express it freely.

 ## Goals

 We aim to achieve: